PeteLawrence/puppet-lamp-stack/README.md

-# LAMP Stacks Made Easy with Vagrant & Puppet
+# LLMP Stacks Made Easy with Vagrant & Puppet

 Builds a LLMP (Linux, lighttpd, mysql, php) stack using Puppet and Vagrant.